dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/handle-errrors.md

 ## Exceptions

-In a Minimal API app, there are two different built-in mechanism to handle the unhandled exception:
+In a Minimal API app, there are two different built-in centralized mechanism to handle unhandled exceptions:

 * [Developer Exception Page middleware](#developer-exception-page)  **Development environment only**
 * [Exception handler middleware](#exception-handler)